-The relocation of detention basins/bioswales are potentially eligible dependant on prior rights and will be giving consideration on a case by case basis (see utility relocations below).
+The relocation of detention basins/bioswales are potentially eligible dependent on prior rights and will be giving consideration on a case by case basis (see utility relocations below).

-Roadway grading is eligible for structural sections.
+Roadway grading is eligible for structural sections if within the standard MPAH cross section for the facility (inclusive of any temporary construction easements).
 OCTA assumes rough roadway grading is complete prior to project start and is considered an ineligible item.